xinzhou93/CS280A/content/Project 5A.md

   </figure>
 </div>

-Comparing different `num_inference_steps`:

-- **5 steps**: Fast generation but images appear blurry and lack fine details.
-Shapes are recognizable but textures are muddy.
-- **20 steps**: Good balance between speed and quality.
-Images are coherent with reasonable details.
-- **50 steps**: Highest quality with sharper details and better textures.
-The cyberpunk city shows more defined buildings, the astronaut has clearer features, and the cabin scene has better snow and tree details.

 The prompts align well with the outputs—the model correctly interprets "cyberpunk" style with neon colors, places the astronaut on a Mars-like red landscape, and creates a winter cabin scene with snow.
+However, the created images with steps of 5 look a bit blurry and gray, compared to steps of 20 and 50 with colorful and sharp qualities.

 # Part 1: Sampling Loops